siyoell12/siyoell12/README.md

 ## 👨‍💻 About Me

-- 🛠️ Cybersecurity enthusiast from Indonesia
+- 🛠️ Welcome Airdrop Hunter
 - 💻 Focused on building tools, Telegram bots, and web apps
 - 🔍 Exploring automation, APIs, and scripting

 ---